rudfoss/react-vue-todo/vue-todo/README.md

 # Vue-todo

-A simple todo application implemented using vue 3 with Composition API as it seems to be the new standard (?)
+A simple todo application implemented using Vue 3 with Composition API.